 Creating a multilingual Webflow website presents unique challenges that go beyond simple text translation.
 When managing content across different languages, you might encounter several hurdles:

 Over half of a website's traffic in general is from organic search, according to a BrightEdge report.
 Because of this, most of your focus should go towards translating with search engines in mind.
-Website translation software can provide a significant, positive impact for your site's search engine performance in a number of ways:
+Website translation tools can provide a significant, positive impact for your site's search engine performance in a number of ways:

 However, not all plugins can provide everything you need.
 This makes choosing the right translation software for Webflow a crucial task.